-Article 15.2.1 provides that marks need not be visually perceptible to be registered.
+Article 16.2.1 provides that marks need not be visually perceptible to be registered.
 This leaves open the possibility of registering sound and scent marks, which is positive.
-It would be preferred, as in CAFTA as it relates to sound marks, that sound and scent marks be mandated as protectable.
+It would be preferred, as in CAFTA-DR, as it relates to sound marks, that sound and scent marks be mandated as protectable.
 Nevertheless, removing the barrier to protection of sound and scent marks because they are not visually perceptible is a step forward.

-Article 15.2.2 requires the Parties to protect certification marks.
-Collective marks are not mentioned.
-Although not critical, it would be preferred that collective marks be likewise specifically considered trademarks and required to be protected.
-The language also provides that geographical indications be eligible for protection as trademarks.
-This language lends itself to a system of protection for geographical indications similar to the preferred US system where geographical indications are eligible for protection through the trademark system of protection.
+Article 16.2.2 requires the Parties to protect collective and certification marks.
+This language is preferred to the language contained in the Morocco and Oman FTAs in that these FTAs only include certification marks.
+The language also provides that geographical indications be eligible for protection as collective or certification marks.
+This language lends itself to a system of protection for geographical indications similar to the preferred U.S. system where geographical indications are eligible for protection through the trademark system of protection as opposed to a separate geographical indication register.

-Article 15.2.3 reaffirms TRIPS Article 20 in that the use of one's trademark shall not be encumbered.
+Article 16.2.3 reaffirms TRIPS Article 20 in that the use of one's trademark shall not be encumbered.
 Thus, the Article clarifies and enhances existing TRIPS obligations prohibiting interference with the use of trademark rights in products such as pharmaceuticals that are also subject to requirements regarding the use of the generic or common name of the product.

-Article 15.2.4 reaffirms the TRIPS requirement that the trademark owner's rights are exclusive rights-that is, the trademark owner can prevent confusing uses of identical or similar signs, including geographic indications.
+Article 16.2.4 reaffirms the TRIPS requirement that the trademark owner's rights are exclusive rights-that is, the trademark owner can prevent confusing uses of identical or similar signs, including geographic indications.
 This is a favorable provision and its inclusion is commended.
-This Article does include the presumption of confusion for identical signs for identical goods or services as has been included in prior FTAs but was not included in the Bahrain FTA.
-It is preferred that this presumption be included as it is in this FTA.
+As in the Bahrain FTA, this Article does not include the presumption of confusion for identical signs for identical goods or services as has been included in prior FTAs.
+ITAC-15 queries why the presumption of confusion was omitted in the PTPA and indicates that it is preferred that this presumption be included in future FTAs.

-Industry is pleased with the broader scope of protection that will be required for well-known marks under 15.2.6.
-Similar to the Singapore, Chile, Morocco and Bahrain FTAs and CAFTA, this FTA extends protection of well-known marks to dissimilar goods and services, whether registered or not, with the proviso that the expanded protection is based on an association between the goods/services and the owner of the well-known mark and when the interests of the trademark owner are likely to be damaged.
+Industry is pleased with the broader scope of protection that will be required for wellknown marks under Articles 16.2.6 and 16.2.7.
+Similar to the Singapore, Chile, Morocco, Bahrain and Oman FTAs and CAFTA-DR, this FTA extends protection of well-known marks to dissimilar goods and services, whether registered or not, with the proviso that the expanded protection is based on an association between the goods/services and the owner of the well-known mark and when the interests of the trademark owner are likely to be damaged.
 In view of the frequency of infringements of well-known marks, the ability of well-known trademark owners to protect their marks on unregistered and dissimilar goods and services is critical to protecting these valuable assets.